-For all oral exams, the committee members must be appointed members of the Graduate Faculty of KU.
-In addition, a majority of committee members serving on a graduate student oral examination committee must be tenured/tenure-track faculty holding regular graduate faculty in the candidate's department/program of study.
+All voting committee members must be appointed members of the Graduate Faculty of KU.
+Additionally, a majority of committee members serving on a graduate student oral examination committee must be tenured/tenure-track faculty holding regular graduate faculty in the candidate's department or program of study.

 Many additional restrictions apply, especially for doctoral exam committees.
 Master's and doctoral students should carefully review the University policies pertaining to exams, as well as consult with their Director of Graduate Studies when forming an exam committee.
+Your graduate program coordinator can assist with confirming the qualifying status of any faculty member at KU, or outside of KU.

-Oral Exam Attendance (Physical Presence)
+Oral Exam Attendance